 And for the whole wheat pasta version, instead of spaghetti squash use 7 oz whole wheat spaghetti cooked as per package instructions and skip the 1/2 cup breadcrumbs in the turkey squash mixture.
 I was rushing for an appointment and goofed up a bit by melting cheese and butter for the crumb topping, so kids got extra big cheese lumps which made them extra happy.

-I hope your whole family will enjoy this meal!
+I hope your whole family will enjoy this spaghetti squash bake!

 - 3 lb spaghetti squash*